TemporaryAN/VidMusician_demo/README.md

-# VidComposer
+# VidMusician
-samples of VidComposer
+Samples of VidMusic